salesforce/OmniXAI/README.md

-supports multiple data types (tabular data, images, texts, time-series), multiple types of ML models (traditional ML in Scikit-learn and deep learning models in PyTorch/TensorFlow), and a range of diverse explaination methods including "model-specific" and "model-agnostic" methods (such as feature-attribution explanation, counterfactual explanation, gradient-based explanation, etc).
+supports multiple data types (tabular data, images, texts, time-series), multiple types of ML models (traditional ML in Scikit-learn and deep learning models in PyTorch/TensorFlow), and a range of diverse explaination methods including "model-specific" and "model-agnostic" methods (such as feature-attribution explanation, counterfactual explanation, gradient-based explanation, feature visualization, etc).
 For practitioners, OmniXAI provides an easy-to-use unified interface to generate the explanations for their applications by only writing a few lines of codes, and also a GUI dashboard for visualization for obtaining more insights about decisions.

 The following table shows the supported explanation methods and features in our library.
-We will continue improving this library to make it more comprehensive in the future, e.g., supporting more explanation methods for vision, NLP and time-series tasks.
+We will continue improving this library to make it more comprehensive in the future.

 |          Method           |  Model Type   | Explanation Type | EDA | Tabular | Image | Text | Timeseries |
 :-------------------------:|:-------------:|:----------------:|:---:|:-------:|:-----:| :---: | :---: